-Additionally, in accordance with ASC 480, Distinguishing Liabilities from Equity, the Company has determined that the prepaid forward contract is a financial instrument other than a share that represent or are indexed to obligations to repurchase the issuer's equity shares by transferring assets, referred to herein as the "prepaid forward purchase liability" on its unaudited condensed consolidated balance sheets.
-The Company initially measured the prepaid forward purchase liability at fair value and has subsequently remeasured at fair value with changes in fair value recognized in earnings.
+Additionally, in accordance with ASC 480, Distinguishing Liabilities from Equity, the Company has determined that the forward contracts are financial instruments other than shares that represent or are indexed to obligations to repurchase the issuer's equity shares by transferring assets, referred to herein as the "forward purchase liability" on its unaudited condensed consolidated balance sheets.
+The Company initially measured the forward purchase liabilities at fair value and has subsequently remeasured them at fair value with changes in fair value recognized in earnings.

-Through the date of issuance of the Complete Solaria Common Stock in satisfaction of the Company's obligation to issue shares around the closing of the Mergers, the Company recorded \$35.5 million to other income (expense), net associated with the issuance of 6,720,000 shares of Complete Solaria Common Stock.
+Through the date of issuance of the Complete Solaria Common Stock in satisfaction of the Company's obligation to issue shares around the closing of the Mergers, the Company recorded \$35.5 million to other income (expense), net associated with the issuance of 6,720,000 shares of Complete Solaria Common Stock in association with the FPAs.

-As of the closing of the Mergers and issuance of the Complete Solaria Common Stock underlying the FPAs, the fair value of the prepaid FPAs was an asset balance of \$0.1 million and was recorded on the Company's unaudited condensed consolidated balance sheets and within other income (expense), net on the unaudited condensed consolidated statements of operations and comprehensive income (loss).
-Subsequently, the change of fair value of the prepaid forward purchase liability amounted to an expense of \$6.7 million for the thirteen and thirty-nine weeks ended October 1, 2023.
-As of October 1, 2023, the prepaid forward purchase liabilities amounted to \$6.6 million.
+As of the closing of the Mergers and issuance of the Complete Solaria Common Stock underlying the FPAs, the fair value of the prepaid FPAs was an asset balance of \$0.1 million and was recorded on the Company's unaudited condensed consolidated balance sheets and within other income (expense), net on the unaudited condensed consolidated statements of operations and comprehensive loss.
+Subsequently, the change of fair value of the forward purchase liabilities amounted to an expense of \$5.6 million for the thirteen-weeks ended March 31, 2024.
+As of March 31, 2024, and December 31, 2023, the forward purchase liabilities amounted to \$9.4 million and \$3.8 million, respectively.
+Of the balances as of March 31, 2024 and December 31, 2023, \$7.9 million and \$3.2 million, respectively, are due to related parties Refer to Note 19 - Related Party Transactions for further details.